st4rdog/st4rdog.github.io/_references/unity/scene.md

 ---
 # BASICS
-id       : rDrawCalls
+id       : rScene
-title    : "Draw Calls"
+title    : "Scene"
 date     : 2015-11-02
-subtitle : "What are Draw Calls?
-And how to reduce them to optimise your game." author   : aStardog
+subtitle : "How to use Scenes when making your Unity game." author   : aStardog

 # IMAGES